 There are many couples who do not celebrate Valentine’s and, perhaps, your parents or grandparents may be one of them.

-Do you have an elderly grandparent who is widowed?
+Perhaps you have an elderly grandparent who is widowed.
 Make the time to celebrate your relationship with them and tell them how special they, as well as how lucky you feel to have them in your life.

 Support those who may be struggling